Meet the Student

 "Sometimes that I am really thankful for is the Language Center where I take Mandarin classes," he said.
 "My impression of the teaching staff there is that they are top-notch".
 He takes Chinese language classes to improve his communication skills and teaching skills.
 He says "being a student is a powerful tool that helps you understand teaching".
 He believes that teaching and learning go hand in hand.

 So if you have not seen the foreign teacher Bob yet, look out for him in the gym, the library, or the cafeteria.
 Don't be shy, say hello.
 Bob loves helping students practice English.

 2019-2020 Korean Exchange Student - Lim Jimin (智珉)

 Jimin is our Exchange Student from Korea, she was writing about her life in Taiwan and wants to share with us.

 NTUE provides a buddy program, letting the exchange students adjust to life in Taiwan.
-My buddy and I went to Taiwan attractions every week.
+My buddy and I went to attractions in Taiwan every week.
 Transportation is convenient around this area, so you can travel at any time, anywhere.

-There is also a club named ISCES, which is for international cultural exchange.
-Thanks to the club, I experienced various Taiwan culture and had a lot of fun with friends from many different countries.
+There is also a student club named ISCES, which is for international cultural exchange.
+Thanks to the club, I experienced various aspects of Taiwanese culture and had a lot of fun with friends from many different countries.

 2019-2020 Korean Exchange Student - Yerin (睿璘)

-Yerin is our Exchange Student from Korea, she shared her Taiwan's life in living, study, and activities.
+Yerin is our Exchange Student from Korea, she shared her Taiwan life in living, study, and activities.

 2019-2020 France Exchange Student - Morgane Duflos